Explicit methods for the Hasse norm principle and applications to $A_n$ and $S_n$ extensions: Applications to and extensions

 \subsection{Computational methods and results for small $n$}

-In this section we prove Theorems~\ref{main}, \ref{weakap} and \ref{thm:WAA6}.
-In order to prove Theorems~\ref{weakap} and \ref{thm:WAA6}, we must compute the groups $\operatorname{H}^1(k,\Pic \overline{X})$ where $X$ is a smooth compactification of the norm one torus $R^1_{K/k}\bbG_m$ and $K/k$ is contained in a Galois extension $L/k$ with $\Gal(L/k)=G\cong S_4, S_5,A_4,A_5,A_6$ or $A_7$.
-One method to achieve this is via the isomorphism $\operatorname{H}^1(k,\Pic \overline{X}) = \operatorname{H}^1(G,F_{G/H})$ provided by Theorem \ref{thmcs}, where $H=\Gal(L/K)$.
+In this section we prove Propositions~\ref{main}, \ref{weakap}, Corollary~\ref{cor:A4} and Theorem~\ref{thm:malle_thm}.
+In order to prove Proposition~\ref{weakap}, we must compute the groups $\operatorname{H}^1(k,\Pic \overline{X})$ where $X$ is a smooth compactification of the norm one torus $R^1_{K/k}\bbG_m$ and $K/k$ is contained in a Galois extension $L/k$ with $\Gal(L/k)=G\cong S_4, S_5,A_4,A_5$.
+One method to achieve this is via the identification $\operatorname{H}^1(k,\Pic \overline{X}) = \operatorname{H}^1(G,F_{G/H})$ in \eqref{cs_flasque}, where $H=\Gal(L/K)$.
 In \cite[\S5]{hoshi}, Hoshi and Yamasaki developed several algorithms in the computer algebra system GAP \cite{gap} to construct flasque resolutions.
 Using this work, one can compute the invariant $\operatorname{H}^1(G,F_{G/H})$ for low-degree field extensions, see e.g.~\cite[\S4]{macedo} for some examples.
 This computational method can also be used to prove Theorem \ref{thm:malle_thm}:

 \begin{proof}[Proof of Theorem~\ref{thm:malle_thm}]